Georgetown Area Car Club © 2014-2018 All Rights Reserved

 The Georgetown Texas Area Car Club (GTACC) was founded in 2005 by five Georgetown car enthusiasts who were simply looking for a vehicle (pun intended) to get together with other enthusiasts, have fun, and share their passion for antique and classic cars with communities in the central Texas area.

-They probably never imagined that, years later, their informal gatherings would grow into an active and community-oriented club with almost one hundred members and an even larger number of vehicles.
+They probably never imagined that, years later, their informal gatherings would grow into an active and community-oriented club with more than one hundred members and an even larger number of vehicles.

-The Club provided scholarships to two East View HS students and three Georgetown HS student totaling of $5,000.
-Four of the five students were recognized during the GTACC Car Show award ceremony on May 7, 2016.
+The Club provided scholarships to two East View HS students and one Georgetown HS student totaling of $6,000.
+The students were recognized at the GISD Scholarship Awards Ceremony on May 17, 2018.

 The majority of the funding for the scholarships and other charitable causes supported by GTACC, is raised at the GTACC Car Show, held annually in May.
 This event is growing every year, and is rapidly developing a reputation for one of the best organized and enjoyable car shows in the central Texas area.